-- Circular Economy must be addressed as an industrial strategy.
-There is an opportunity to boost EU:s competitiveness and foster favourable market conditions, including a stable and simplified regulatory environment with economic instruments such as Public Procurement requirements, investment policies (permits, access to infrastructure /EPR earmarking), strengthening the single market harmonization of waste regulations and rules), funding for new clean technologies and digital solutions.
+- ➤ Circular Economy must be addressed as industrial strategy.
+There is an opportunity to boost EU:s competitiveness and foster favourable market conditions, including a stable and simplified regulatory environment with economic instruments such as Public Procurement requirements, investment policies (permits, access to infrastructure /EPR earmarking), strengthening the single market harmonisation of waste regulations and rules ), funding for new clean technologies and digital solutions.
 It is pivotal that these policy measures do not create a disadvantage for EU innovations. - Circular investments need to be communicated to consumers.
-To empower the consumer in the green transition, they must be aware of sustainability efforts made to be able to act upon that information.
-Administrative burdens should not restrict essential sustainable innovation and information. - Create legal stability as the basis for private sector investment.
-Ensure coherence of policies, clear guidance on implementation, coordinated and harmonized enforcement by Member States as well as long-term simplified regulatory frameworks.
+To empower the consumer in the green transition they must be aware of sustainability efforts made to be able to act upon that information.
+Essential sustainable innovation and information should not be restricted by administrative burdens. - Create legal stability as basis for private sector investment.
+Ensure coherence of policies, clear guidance on implementation, coordinated and harmonised enforcement by Member States as well as long term simplified regulatory frameworks.